 Power supply to the camp has always been taken from BHP lines and at no cost to the Scouts (figure 3.102).
 However, BHP have stated that they will be disconnecting the Scout's connection as BHP Billiton Illawarra Coal have no equipment being powered by the line and they do not want to continue to maintain the line.
-Due to this, Scouts have had new high voltage lines installed (figure 3.103) although, as at January 2013, the new line has not yet been activated.
+Due to this, Scouts have had new high voltage lines installed (figure 3.103).

 - 1940 Camp powered via high voltage overland transmission line to Mount Keira Colliery to an open-fronted shed on the northern side of the Main Camping Flat with 240 volt power reticulated underground to switchboards at the former Quarter Master's Store (now the Camp Warden's Cottage) and the Lodge - 1944 Power reticulated underground to sub-board at Control Centre (now Camp HQ) - 1948 Electricity supply overhauled and additional lighting added - 1997 50 KV transformer replaced by 250 KV transformer in its own shed adjacent to the original transformer shed - 2000 Relocation of main power lines in steel pipeline under Main Camping Flat.
 Original switchgear replaced and new transformer brought on line.
-New power supply with new switch boards to Cub Lair, The Lodge and Camp Kitchen - 2005 New Switch Room on end of Training Hut ready for new high voltage power supply - 2011 New low voltage power supply from car park to the distribution board completed - 2013 New high voltage power supply scheduled for connection in April
+New power supply with new switch boards to Cub Lair, The Lodge and Camp Kitchen - 2005 New Switch Room on end of Training Hut ready for new high voltage power supply - 2011 New low voltage power supply from car park to the distribution board completed - 2013 New high voltage power supply scheduled for connection in April - 2016 New power supply active and terminates in switch room at the end of the workshop building